vadimv/server-components/README.md

 ### HTML markup rendering Java DSL

-On the rendering phase a state object to be converted to HTML.

-RSP provides the Java internal domain-specific language (DSL) for declarative definition of an HTML page markup as functions composition.
+RSP provides a Java internal domain-specific language (DSL).
+This DSL is used for declarative definition of an HTML page markup as functions composition.
+The framework converts a DSL page definition together with a provided state object to HTML during the rendering phase.

 For example, to re-write the HTML fragment below: